How It Works

 - Fri, May 3 & Sat, May 4 in SE Portland (Leach Botanical Garden, 6704 SE 122nd Ave) benefiting Leach Botanical Garden

 At each event, you will park and meet us at the marked check-in tent.
 We efficiently find your account by order number and provide a list of everything you ordered.
 Then, you get to peruse the inventory and pick out your new plant babies to take home!
 Don’t worry, we’ll double-check at check-out to make sure they are all there and answer any questions you may have.

 What Will My Plants Look Like?

 - Your new plants will probably not look like the picture (yet).
 Some may even look like pots of dirt, especially the bulbs.
-If you are concerned, please check the pot for a rhizome or root structure before leaving the pop-up, or talk to us at checkout.
+If you are concerned, please check the pot for a bulb, rhizome or root structure before leaving the pop-up, or talk to us at checkout.

 - Did you know most native bulbs naturally die back and dry out in the summer?
-By fall, it will appear to be a dry, rootless bulb.
+By fall, many will appear to be a dry, rootless bulb.
 But fear not!
 This is normal - it will put out new roots in the spring and it’s best for it set down those new roots in its new home in your garden.

 - If you purchased a small pot, it may take one full season to several years to reach maturity, depending on the species.
-Keep in mind this gardening axiom; the first years they sleep, the second year they creep, the third year they leap.
+Keep in mind this gardening axiom; the first year they sleep, the second year they creep, the third year they leap.